jkarolczak/home-aware-hackyeah2021/README.md

 ![advanced](static/advanced.png)

 Finally, the app shows the final ranking of houses provided and shows the comparison of different criteria among them.
+The comparison is based on quartile values of each criterion - green dots mean that the location is better than the others, red dots mean that its worse than the others, and yellow dots signify indifference.

-Additionally, an explanation for each address is provided, presenting the result on each category.
+Additionally, an explanation for each address is provided, presenting the result on each category with a waterfall chart.

 ![analysis](static/analysis.png)